visit-dav/visit/src/doc/getting_started/Installing_VisIt.rst

     This is normal.
     If it occurs, it should occur only on the *first* time a fresh installation is started.
     Thereafter, VisIt_ should start up fairly quickly (< 10 seconds).
-    Depending on the platform, the delays may involve some computational effort and network latency as a variety of integrity checks are performed on all of VisIt_'s libraries and plugins.
+    Depending on the platform, the delays may involve some computational effort and network latency as a variety of integrity checks are performed on all of VisIt_'s libraries and plug-ins.

 .. _MacOSX Installation Instructions: